| This is the reference page for the HTML pre-processor GTML. It describes

 other languages, according to the LANGUAGE special definition.

-This is identical to timestamp , except that
+#mtimestampThis is identical to timestamp, except that

-the time used is not the current one, but the time the file was last modified.
+the time used is not the current one, but the time the file was last modified. #literalThe command #literal ONtellsGTMLto stop interpreting lines

-OFF line.
+OFFline.
 Defined constants are still substituted, and

+entities are translated if desired.
 For example, this is useful for bracketing blocks of C code, which might

 entities so they aren't treated as part of HTML commands.
-Use #entities
+Use#entities

-OFF to turn off
+OFFto turn off

+this conversion.
 This is useful for bracketing blocks of program code, which often contain

 these characters.

-Basic HTML authorized characters may only be ASCII characters.
+#definecharBasic HTML authorized characters may only be ASCII characters.
 Accentuated

 characters are coded in HTML in a certain way.
-For instance the `é '
+For instance the `é'

-character is coded `é '.
-You may want to input `é '
+character is coded `é'.
+You may want to input `é'

 in your source file, and have the right code used in your HTML file.
 This

-character's translation may be defined with the #definechar
+character's translation may be defined with the#definecharcommand, like in this example:

 #definechar é é